jsliang/sublime-pelican/README.md

 ## TODOs

+* Slug generation for non-ASCII characters - issue #1
 * Build system integration
 * Auto-completions for categories / tags
 * More flexible **filepath_filter**: automatically retrieve the value of `INPUTDIR` variable from Pelican directory's `Makefile`
-* Slug generation for non-ascii characters (unidecode?)

 ## License